Vizzuality/marxan-cloud/docs/features/tagging/high-level-design.md

 - `DELETE /api/v1/geo-features/:featureId/tags/`

 Removes the tag for the given `featureId`.
-This means removing the corresponding row on the `feature_tags` table.
+This means removing the corresponding row on the `project_feature_tags` table.

 ## Tag Managing